johnser/BlueProx/README.md

 An interesting note is that since every broadcasted bluetooth beacon is compared to the `KeyName` and `KeyInstance`  variables, there is a noticeable lag when using BlueProx in areas with heavy bluetooth interference (parking garages).
 This could be addressed in the future by optimising the function
 `scanCallBack(const Gap::AdvertisementCallbackParams_t *params)`
-and filtering bluetooth beacons before they get to the main program.
+and filtering bluetooth beacons beforbreaking down how `enter code they get to the main program.re`

 # Pictures